-2 A majority owned company is defined for the purpose of this policy as a company controlled by a shareholder or group of shareholders who together have an economic ownership interest under a single class common share capital structure that is commensurate with their voting entitlement of 50 percent or more of the outstanding common shares.
+&lt;sup>2 A majority owned company is defined for the purpose of this policy as a company controlled by a shareholder or group of shareholders who together have an economic ownership interest under a single class common share capital structure that is commensurate with their voting entitlement of 50 percent or more of the outstanding common shares.

-3 Effective June 30, 2014, TSX-listed issuers which are not majority controlled are required to adopt majority voting policies.
-Majority controlled companies which do not elect to voluntarily adopt a majority voting policy are required to disclose their rationale for not doing so.
+&lt;sup>3 Effective June 30, 2014, TSX-listed issuers which are not majority controlled were required to adopt majority voting director resignation policies.
+Majority controlled companies which do not elect to voluntarily adopt a majority voting director resignation policy are required to disclose their rationale for not doing so.